 If you want to pursue your own project, find a faculty advisor who is interested in your topic.
 In some disciplines, it is more common to work with the advisor on an existing project than to create your own.
 In other disciplines, it’s the other way around.
 In either case, spend time talking to your advisor and other knowledgeable people about your project.

 Yes.
 Please take some time to look through the opportunities listed on the research funding page.
 It is also a good idea to speak with the faculty members working on the project and those working on associated topics.
 They might know of potential local and external funding opportunities.

 Often, yes.
-Research experiences are part of the Independent Studies Program (click link for registration information).
+Research experiences are part of the Independent Studies Program.
 Contact the College Center for Advising Services (CCAS) before you begin a research project with any questions.
 Please note that the Biology Department and the Hajim School of Engineering have specific supplementary procedures for students conducting research for credit.

 There are several ways to find a faculty mentor:

-- Talk with your advisor for ideas and recommendations
+- Talk with people in your department/program of interest for ideas and recommendations

 - Talk to research professors in departments close to your interests and see if any are doing research that interests you